-It is the responsibility of LTC to prepare our students for the workforce by teaching them the skills necessary to be successful employees.
+Attendance is expected every day.
+Students can in and scan out daily.
+If they are absent, it is expected that the student will email the instructor notifying them of the absence and explaining their reason for missing class.
+This is due to the responsibility of LTC to prepare our students for the workforce by teaching them the skills necessary to be successful employees.
 Employers recognize that the single most important trait for career success is good attendance.